Radio Mindanao Network: History

-In 1954, Henry R. Canoy visited the United States under an observation grant.
+In 1954, Henry Canoy visited the United States under an observation grant.
 Instead of going to the giant networks and other big cities, he opted to be taken to a small town of Greeley, Colorado, and he came upon a station that was doing exactly what DXCC was already trying to do in Mindanao.
 Its broadcast fare was peppered with farm prices, market and road conditions, weather warnings and personal messages.
 He came back with the blueprint for DXCC, which is entertainment, information and most of all education to the public.

-The success of its broadcasting concept enabled DXCC to expand broadcast areas in 1953 stations to Iligan (DXIC), then to Butuan (DXBC) and Davao (DXDC) where born.
-By 1957, the station with a coconut tree for an antenna had given birth to four others.
+The success of its broadcasting concept enabled DXCC to expand broadcast areas in 1953 stations to Iligan (DXIC), then to Butuan (DXBC) and Davao City (DXDC) in 1957.
 And so the string of community stations became Radio Mindanao Network (RMN).

-In 1961, RMN's approach to broadcasting drew the interest of another visionary business leader, the late Andres Soriano Sr. of San Miguel Corporation who eventually bought the majority shares of RMN and brought the radio network to Manila, the first provincial station to do so.
+In 1961, RMN's approach to broadcasting drew the interest of another business leader, Andres Soriano Sr. of San Miguel Corporation who eventually bought the majority shares of RMN and brought the radio network to Manila, the first provincial station to do so.
 "The Sound of the City" concept was born with the establishment of DZHP in the Greater Manila Area.
 Its format was strictly music and news.
 RMN joined forces with the Philippine Herald and Inter-Island Broadcasting Corporation to form the powerful first tri-media organization.
 That association gave RMN at the forefront of broadcast journalism and public service.
-Other "Sound of the City" stations soon followed in Zamboanga in 1961 (DXRZ), Cebu in 1962 (DYHP), Metro Manila (DWXL) (now DZXL) and Iloilo in 1963 (DYRI), Bacolod in 1964 (DYHB), Tagbilaran in 1967 (DYXT), Baguio (DZHB) and Bislig, Surigao del Sur in 1968 (DXHP).
+Other "Sound of the City" stations soon followed in Zamboanga City in 1961 (DXRZ), Cebu in 1962 (DYHP), Metro Manila (DWXL) (now DZXL) and Iloilo in 1963 (DYRI), Bacolod in 1964 (DYHB), Tagbilaran in 1967 (DYXT), Baguio (DZHB) and Bislig, Surigao del Sur in 1968 (DXHP).

-In 1968, RMN made a "first" in Philippine radio history by initiating the national newscasts via microwave.
-Fast, direct and crystal clear network newscasts emanating from the Tri-Media News Central in Manila brought the events as they happened in all parts of the country via stations DZHP in Manila, DZHB in Baguio, DYHP in Cebu, DXCC in Cagayan de Oro and DXDC in Davao.
+In 1968, RMN became the first Filipino radio station to transmit national newscasts via microwave, which was relayed through stations DZHP in Manila, DZHB in Baguio, DYHP in Cebu, DXCC in Cagayan de Oro and DXDC in Davao City.